Being a front end developer is sometimes an odd place to find yourself.

 - Displaying: block, inline, flex, etc.

-Here are the solutions I found, they are for sure just some of all the possible solutions.
+Here are the solutions I found.
+They are for sure just some of the possible solutions.

 The next time you find yourself battling with something that in theory is easy peasy, remember this article and know that one easy request could be opening the Pandora’s box of development.